-We found that the expansion of the rosy apple aphid involved several populations with high genetic diversity each, and across Europe, North America and Morocco.
-ABC-RF analyses strongly support scenarios with bidirectional gene flow among populations.
-The Sp parameter estimated within each population revealed large extent of historical gene flow within population.
+We found that the expansion of the rosy apple aphid involved several populations with high genetic diversity each, and a high extent of historical gene flow for D. plantaginea across Europe, North America and Morocco.
+Population structure analyses indicated that 30 % of the individuals was a product of recent admixture.
+Once recently admixed individuals removed, ABC-RF inferences strongly support scenarios with bidirectional gene flow among populations.
+Both population structure and coalescent-based method inferences therefore indicate the occurrence of recent and ancient gene flow among D. plantaginea populations.
+In addition, the Sp parameter estimates revealed large extent of historical gene flow within population.
 We used the Sp parameter estimates to compare the dispersal capacities of D. plantaginea with existing estimates in plants (Vekemans & Hardy, 2004).
 The rosy apple aphid showed dispersal capacities equivalent to or even higher than that of wind-dispersed trees.
-The rosy apple aphid can therefore spread over kilometers, as suggested previously (Guillemaud et al., 2011), and as frequently found in aphids (Loxdale et al., 1993).
+The rosy apple aphid can therefore spread over long distance, as suggested previously (Guillemaud et al., 2011), and as frequently found in aphids (Loxdale et al., 1993).
 However, despite its high dispersal capacities and the large amount of gene flow among and within populations, we can still observe a significant (but weak) spatial genetic structure across its distribution.
-The observed subtle spatial genetic structure may be associated with human agricultural practices.
+The observed subtle spatial genetic structure may be associated with agricultural practices.
 The interchange of apple materials (i.e., cultivars in the form of scions and/or trees) is nowadays, and probably has been historically, frequent and a potential way of moving the rosy apple aphid in the form of overwintering eggs among regions where apple is cultivated.
 This hypothesis agrees with the differentiated population of D. plantaginea observed in Asturias (Northwestern Spain).
 This region is known for the main utilization of the apple for cider production and is based on local cider cultivars (Tardío, Arnal, & Lázaro, 2020).
-Most of our samples from Spain are from Asturias, except the Catalan samples that with the European ones.
+Most of our samples from Spain are from Asturias, except the Catalan samples that clustered with the European ones.
 The exchange of apple material within Asturias, and within other regions in Europe, may have occurred, implying higher risk of aphid movement within regions than between regions.
-Of course, this is not the only explanation of the spatial genetic structure observed, physical barriers (i.e., Atlantic Ocean) could also explain the higher genetic differentiation of the Moroccan and American populations.
+Of course, this is not the only explanation of the spatial genetic structure observed, physical barriers (i.e., Atlantic Ocean) could also explain the higher genetic differentiation of the Moroccan and North American populations.

 Putative center(s) of origin of the rosy apple aphid